Basic navigation | Local navigation

 Beside standard packet termination by an "Idle" period on the serial port (a pause between received bytes) the bridge mode also offers "streaming".
 While in streaming mode, transmission on the radio channel starts immediately, without waiting for the end of the received frame on COM => zero latency.

 2.2.1.
-Detailed Description
+Detailed description

 Bridge mode is suitable for Point-to-Multipoint networks, where Master-Slave applications with polling-type communication protocol are used.
 RipEX in bridge mode is as easy to use as a simple transparent device, while providing communication reliability and spectrum efficiency by employing a sophisticated protocol in the radio channel.

-ETH - The whole network of RipEX radiomodems behaves as a standard ethernet network bridge.
+ETH – The whole network of RipEX radiomodems behaves as a standard Ethernet network bridge.
 Each ETH interface automatically learns which devices (MAC addresses) are located in the local LAN and which devices are accessible over the radio channel.
-Consequently, only the ethernet frames addressed to remote devices are physically transmitted on the radio channel.
+Consequently, only the Ethernet frames addressed to remote devices are physically transmitted on the radio channel.
 This arrangement saves the precious RF spectrum from extra load which would be otherwise generated by local traffic in the LAN (the LAN to which the respective ETH interface is connected).

 2.2.2.
 Functionality example